 1. Install the Splunk instances that will serve as receivers.
 See the Installation Manual for details.

 2. Use Splunk Web or the CLI to enable receiving on the instances designated as receivers.
-See "Enable a receiver" in the Distributed Deployment Manual.
+See "Enable a receiver" in the Forwarding Data manual.

 3. Install, configure, and deploy the forwarders.
 Depending on your forwarding needs, there are a number of best practices deployment scenarios.
-See "Universal forwarder deployment overview" in the Distributed Deployment Manual for details.
+See "Universal forwarder deployment overview" in the Forwarding Data manual for details.
 Some of these scenarios allow you to configure the forwarder during the installation process.

 4. Specify data inputs for each universal forwarder, if you have not already done so during installation.
 You do this the same way you would for any Splunk instance.
 As a starting point, see "What Splunk can index" in this manual for guidance on configuring the different types of data inputs.